-Digging, shoving, carrying and dumping loose materials are the main abilities offered by these hydraulic-powered buckets, but take note, you can do a lot more with the hydraulics and lifting arms than simply raise and lower a bucket.
+Digging, shoving, carrying and dumping loose materials are the main abilities offered by these hydraulic-powered buckets.
+But take note, you can do a lot more with the hydraulics and lifting arms than simply raise and lower a bucket.

 For example, with many front-end loaders you can remove the bucket and install a forklift attachment, sharply altering the abilities of your tractor.
 A forklift lets you transport items that aren’t suited to being carried in a bucket—pallets of supplies, large logs, round hay bales and so on.

-The project naturally made quite a mess, but arguably the easiest part to clean up was the tree trunks.
+The project naturally made quite a mess.
+But arguably the easiest part to clean up was the tree trunks.
 After using a chainsaw to cut them into eight-foot lengths, we picked up and transported the logs (each around a foot in diameter) to a nearby sawmill.

-Similarly, we piled smaller branches and loose debris onto the forklift attachment—it could carry a substantial load, much more than the bucket, and without running the risk of having the load fall during transportation.
+Similarly, we piled smaller branches and loose debris onto the forklift attachment.
+It could carry a substantial load, much more than the bucket.
+And we didn’t run the risk of having the load fall during transportation.

-For example, you must take care not exceed the rated weight capacity of the lift; you might find that counterweights at the rear of your tractor are necessary to keep everything balanced and to safely get the maximum lifting ability out of your front-end hydraulics.
+For example, you must take care not exceed the rated weight capacity of the lift.
+You might find that counterweights at the rear of your tractor are necessary to keep everything balanced and to safely get the maximum lifting ability out of your front-end hydraulics.

 And yes, a tractor with an attachment isn’t quite as capable as a dedicated forklift, the kind specifically designed for moving heavy pallets and objects around.
 A forklift is heavy and properly counterbalanced so that it can lift extraordinarily heavy weights to higher levels than a tractor can, and with much greater precision.

 After all, it’s yet another machine that you’d have to care for and store somewhere.
 Plus, some forklifts aren’t really designed for off-road use in poor conditions, such as wet or unstable ground.
-Forklifts tend to do better on hard ground (think gravel or concrete), though rough-terrain forklifts designed for construction sites (as opposed to warehouses) can be more versatile.
+Forklifts tend to do better on hard ground (think gravel or concrete).
+Rough-terrain forklifts designed for construction sites (as opposed to warehouses) can be more versatile.